akshadjaiswal/Namaste-React/README.md

 - Please create an issue with your suggestion.
 - If you have notes of your own, and are interested in contributing to this repo, hit a PR !
 I'll review it and add it immediately 🤓.

+---
+## More Learning Resources

+Explore my additional repositories to deepen your understanding of related topics in the JavaScript ecosystem:

+- [Namaste NodeJS](https://github.com/akshadjaiswal/Namaste-Nodejs): A repository focused on learning Node.js concepts, from basics to advanced server-side programming.
+- [Namaste Javascript](https://github.com/akshadjaiswal/Namaste-Javascript): A repository dedicated to mastering Javascript, covering foundational and advanced aspects of building interactive UIs.

+---

 ## ✨ Show your support :

 Give a ⭐️ if this project helped you and try to contribute and share with your developers.